Consistency training III: An engineer's guide to the literature

 Mean Teacher but in the semi-supervised setting and with a pred head, which is just an extra MLP on the student network to add asymmetry.
 Calls the siamese twins “online” and “target” rather than “student” and “teacher”.
 Not really “new” like the title says

-is Mean Teacher.
 Mean teachers are better role models: Weight-averaged consistency targets improve semi-supervised deep learning results.
-(2017)

 ———————–